solaius/DocuCrawler/documentation/CURRENT_STATE.md

 ## Next Steps

-1. Implement incremental updates to avoid redundant processing
+1. ✅ Implement incremental updates to avoid redundant processing (Completed)
+2. ✅ Implement advanced chunking strategies (Completed)
-2. Add support for more documentation sources
+3. Add support for more documentation sources
-3. Improve error handling and logging
 4. Develop a simple web interface for search and management
 5. Create comprehensive test suite for all components
+6. Implement hybrid search capabilities (vector + keyword)
+7. Add support for image extraction and processing
+8. Improve error handling and logging